NHSDigital/direct-care-api/terraform/README.md

 Once submitted you will have access to the CLI for one hour until and then you will need to use the `awsume` command again.

 To test you've logged in successfully you can use `aws lambda list-functions` and it should return with a list of the lambdas currently on dev

+### Init the correct terraform workspace

+1. To work directly on the `dev` environment, awsume into the dev environment then use `make DANGER-tf-init env=dev`.
+As the name implies, this should not be done as standard practice

+2. To work directly on the `int` environment, awsume into the dev environment then use `make DANGER-tf-init env=int`.
+As the name implies, this should not be done as standard practice

+3. To work directly on a pull request environment, use `make switch-to-pr-<PR number>`

+### Use commands

+To see what changes you would be making use `make tf-plan` and to then apply those changes use `make tf-apply`